 In Vienna and other cities various forms of planting greenery on buildings are already known.
-Nevertheless, there is currently no cost-effective, easily implementable all-in-one solution for greening the road-side facade of existing real estate.
-This is the gap the project 50 green houses wants to fill: in an interdisciplinary team and together with the city administration and other stakeholders, a comprehensive all-in-one solution was developed, which is now being tested!
+Nevertheless, there have not been any cost-effective, easily implementable all-in-one solutions for greening the road-side facade of existing real estate.
+This was the gap the project 50 green houses wanted to fill: in an interdisciplinary team and together with the city administration and other stakeholders, a comprehensive all-in-one solution was developed, which is now being tested in the Favoriten-district and will soon be available in all of Vienna and beyond!

 According to climate forecasts, Vienna is expected to experience more heat during summer in the future – in some years there will be up to 100 days with temperatures above 30°C, which would be an increase of 550% compared to the average for the years 1981-2010.
 Green buildings or facades reduce the perceived temperature by up to 13°C and thus counteract “urban heat islands”.
 Especially along pavements and in ground floor zones, greening has a positive effect on the microclimate.
 Building greenery has many more advantages: it improves the air quality and ensures a more natural, healthier environment in the city.

 All-in-one solution and process innovation

-There is currently no widely applicable, reasonably priced all-in-one solution for the implementation of green facades on existing buildings.
-The “retrofitting” of existing facades is also hampered by lengthy processing and approval processes within building communities and the administration.
-On average, the necessary approval procedure of the City of Vienna currently takes more than a year.
+Until recently, no widely applicable, reasonably priced all-in-one solution for the implementation of green facades on existing buildings has existed.
+The “retrofitting” of existing facades was also hampered by lengthy processing and approval processes within building communities and the administration.
+On average, the necessary approval procedure of the City of Vienna usually took more than a year.

 The BeRTA Green Facade Module

-The Vienna Green Facade Module is a simple, cost-effective, widely implementable plant trough solution for street-side facade greening.
+The BeRTA Green Facade Module is a simple, cost-effective, widely implementable plant trough solution for street-side facade greening.
 It consists of plant troughs, substrate (soil), climbing plants and trellises.
-What makes these troughs special is, that all elements are coordinated with each other, developed specifically to work on existing buildings and contain all the components needed to green existing facades.
+What makes these troughs special is that all elements are coordinated with each other, developed specifically to work on existing buildings and contain all the components needed to green existing facades.